The Great Gatsby : the Romantic Quest photo

 In a tale, the hero attempts to escape from his humble origins to claim a higher ascendency or a royal lineage.

 He, therefore, creates an exalted image of himself: he yearns to become a demi-god (“he was a son of God”).
-So James Gatz’s quest consists in proving to the world and possibly to himself that he is mighty and powerful.
+So James Gatz’s quest consists of proving to the world and possibly to himself that he is mighty.
 Now, this may only be achieved through personal enrichment.

 The quest pattern is also closely bound up with the romantic desire to transcend the limitations of the Self.
 The aim of such a quest is therefore to assert the primacy of the imagination over reason in a materialistic and philistine world.